Parkdale Plaza: History

-Sutherland's Home Improvement took over the former Woolco store around the late 1980s to early 1990s, and Weiner's moved into the former JCPenney.
-Cloth World was bought out by Jo-Ann Stores and closed in 1994.
-Decorator's Gallery was shut down in 1994 as well.
-The Decorator's Gallery building remained empty throughout the 1990s.
+Sutherlands took over the former Woolco store around the late 1980s to early 1990s, and Weiner's moved into the former JCPenney.
+Cloth World was bought out by JoAnn Fabrics and closed in 1994.
+Decorators Gallery was shut down in 1994 as well.
+The Decorators Gallery building remained empty throughout the 1990s.
 Club Dallas took over the back side of the Plaza.
 In 1995, Parkdale Plaza had about 65% leased.
 Dollar General came to the Plaza in 1999.

 Entering 2000, the Plaza had no more than 45% of spaces being leased.
-Weiner's Department Store filed for bankruptcy in 1999 and caused the Parkdale Plaza store to shutter in June 2001.
-Rehoboth Joy Dollar took over vacant old Weiners Store in 2001.
+Weiner's filed for bankruptcy in 1999 and caused the Parkdale Plaza store to shutter in June 2001.
+Rehoboth Joy Dollar took over the Weiner's space in 2001.
 Eckerds sold to CVS pharmacy and closed the Parkdale Plaza location, which became Guitar Center in 2002.

 Purchase in 2005

 In 2005, an investor from Austin bought Parkdale Plaza.
 On January 1, 2006, Crystal's, Joy Dollar, Linens N' More, RDA, and Armstrong McCall closed their store locations in accordance with the purchase agreement.
 The buyer had a vision to redevelop the Plaza into a newer shopping center.
 Parkdale Plaza was ready for a change.
 In 2009, the plaza's vacant areas suffered from a mild fire.
 The fire caused extensive damage to the vacant stores.
 The stores now could not be re-leased until new buildings were built.
 The largely vacant shopping center became covered in graffiti and choked with overgrown grass.

-Parkdale Shopping Center was demolished in 2010.
+Parkdale Plaza was demolished in 2010.
 The City Council okayed tax incentives for the prospective redevelopment based on plans to build a new Walmart Supercenter and create a shopping strip to lease out to retailers.
 These plans were delayed by a lawsuit brought by neighboring Sutherlands and protests over another proposed Walmart store on the city's south side.
 Though scheduled for completion in 2010, the store was not completed until Fall 2011 and opened on October 26, 2011.